-6.3.2.
 Shipping containers should be opened only in a secure area and only by an individual designated to record receipt of specimens.
 A "secure area" may be defined as an area to which unauthorised individuals do not have access without escort by authorised personnel.

-6.3.3.
-A hard copy of the specimen-receipt record should be permanently maintained; this record may be computer-generated, typed, or handwritten.
+A copy of the specimen-receipt record should be permanently maintained; this record may be computer-generated, typed, or handwritten, or a combination.

-6.3.4.
 Specimens should be logged-in at the earliest opportunity.
 Pending login, the specimens must be stored under conditions of appropriate environment and security.

-6.3.5.
-The integrity of the individual specimen container should be checked as should the condition of each specimen.
+The integrity of the individual specimen container should be checked, as should the condition of each specimen.
 Discrepancies and actions taken should be recorded.

-6.4.
+6.3.
 Recommended amounts of specimens

-6.4.1.
+6.3.1.
 Post-mortem forensic toxicology specimens

-In death investigations, the types and minimum amounts of tissue specimens and fluids needed for toxicological investigation are frequently dictated by the analyte or analytes that must be identified and quantified.
+In death investigations, the types and minimum amounts of tissue specimens and fluids needed for toxicological investigation are frequently dictated by the condition of the body and the analyte or analytes that must be identified and quantified.
+The toxicologist should also be made aware of any embalming undertaken.